Daniellechard/120-work/hw-11/empty-example11/readme.md

 # **Extra**

 I wish I had known about the other lab because now I feel very behind on the homework.
 I am very concerned about the final project and trying to catch up.
+I changed the direction of the confetti, how many pieces, and how fast they are going and am resubmitting this assignment for the second time.